AFP Defined Risk Status as of 9/1/2020

 Why not stay invested all the time?

-One of the findings of behaviorial finance studies is that people have a larger emotional response to losing than they do winning.
-A byproduct of this human instinct is that when our investments lose value, we are tempted to a much larger degree to take action, usually the action of selling.
-The more people sell, the faster a selling frenzy can ensue.
-What many people fail to realize is that it takes a positive return of a far greater magnitude to make up for a large loss.
+When the market endures large losses, it takes much higher returns to just get back to even.
+Behavioral finance studies show that people have a larger emotional response to losing than they do winning.
+A byproduct of this human instinct is that when investments lose value, we are tempted to take action, usually the action of selling.
+The more people sell, the more a selling frenzy can ensue.
+Research shows that more than 80% of the worst days in the market have occurred when the market is trading below its 200-day average.
+(Source: Portfolio visualizer data 1/1/85 through 4/20/20)

-What this shows us is that we need to make far higher positive returns to get back to 0% if we experience large negative returns.
+The impact of losses: What this shows us is that we need to make far higher positive returns to get back to 0% if we experience large negative returns.
+The greater the loss, the longer it takes to recover.

 Should this strategy be used as a complete portfolio solution?